-Polycarbonate - often used to make food storage containers and bottles, and the epoxy resin used to line cans.
-It can release bisphenol A (BPA) [link to AR BPA in canned food], a chemical that many experts now believe can cause serious health problems.
+Often used to make food storage containers and bottles, and the epoxy resin used to line cans.
+It can release bisphenol A (BPA), a chemical that many experts now believe can cause serious health problems.

-• PVC - used to make bottles, cling wrap and the seals for screw-cap jars.
-On its own, PVC is hard and rigid (it's used to make drains, guttering and downpipes), so extra chemicals called plasticisers [link to AR Plasticisers danger in food] are added to make it soft and flexible – in much the same way water added to clay makes it soft.
+Used to make bottles, cling wrap and the seals for screw-cap jars.
+On its own, PVC is hard and rigid (it's used to make drains, guttering and downpipes), so extra chemicals called plasticisers are added to make it soft and flexible – in much the same way water added to clay makes it soft.
 Plasticisers can make up as much as 40% of the plastic material.
-Phthalates and epoxidised soybean oil (ESBO) are often added as plasticisers to the PVC that's used for food packaging; again, recent research raises doubts about the safety of these compounds.
+Phthalates and epoxidised soybean oil (ESBO) are often added as plasticisers to the PVC that's used for food packaging.
+Again, recent research raises doubts about the safety of these compounds.

 Not surprisingly, the plastics industry strenuously refutes these findings and continues to insist that BPA is harmless at the low levels to which we're regularly exposed in our food.
 But while the evidence is far from conclusive, there's now far too much of it to be ignored.
 The underlying science is sound and the potential for such effects is real.

 Phthalates are now used in so many products they are almost impossible to avoid.
 A Swiss study found people who eat healthily and try to avoid chemical additives in their food are exposed to much the same levels of phthalates as those who eat junk food and don't worry about their diet at all.